codefresh-io/docs.codefresh.io/_docs/whats-new/gitops-whats-new.md

 * Unable to view, access, and add SSO integrations.
 * Failure on sealing key management check.
-* Home dashboard: Most active pipelines and Delivery Pipelines displayed not aligned with the Time filter.
+* GitOps Overview dashboard: Most active pipelines and Delivery Pipelines displayed not aligned with the Time filter.
 * Incorrect sorting for workflow and pipeline lists.